 Amis Podcast – Episode 3: Looking to the past and future: A brief historical outline on how society gradually took notice of people with visual impairment and an interview with Franziska Sgoff about her work at Microsoft and what she would like for the future.

-Listen to the podcast episodes.
+The podcast episodes can be found on various podcast services.
 Note: The podcast episodes are published in German.

 Daniel Fernández, why did you take part in the podcast project?

 I am a creative person.
 I’ve always produced music and videos and been an avid writer.
 Additionally, social commitment has played an important role in my life from a young age.
 In Venezuela, where I was born and raised, I worked with people with Asperger syndrome and later I gained experience in project management.
 The module on media production offered an opportunity for me to combine my experience of working with people with a disability, my passion for creativity, and my project management skills as well as gain further experience and skills.

 I learned a lot about visual impairments.
 Not only is every person totally different, there are also completely different perspectives and ways to experience and view (both figuratively and literally) the world.
 I also realized once again how much potential lies in creativity.
 It can be used as a tool to effect social change.